jcocube/mvplayer/README.md

-# smvplayer
+# mvplayer
-smvplayer is a Super MultiView (SMV) player designed to play SMV content (video and static frames) with Head-Mounted Devices (HMD).
-Additionally, smvplayer can be also used without needing a HMD, simulating the HMD movement using the keyboard.
+mvplayer is a MultiView (MV) player designed to play MV content (video and static frames) with Head-Mounted Devices (HMD).
+Additionally, mvplayer can be also used without needing a HMD, simulating the HMD movement using the keyboard.

 ## Content